Chirag7096/react-firebase-pagination/README.md

 # react-firebase-pagination

 A React Hook that makes it easy to paginate firestore collections.
-This hook provides _non cumulative_ pagination and does _not_ maintain references to previous documents, so it might be suitable for large document sets.
+This hook provides _cumulative_ pagination and does maintain references to previous documents, so it might not be suitable for large document sets.

 ## Support for Firebase 9